Fremont Property Tax

 Under 3.0 = seller’s market

-The second installment of your 2025–2026 Alameda County property tax bill is due February 1, 2026 and becomes delinquent at 5:00 PM on April 10, 2026.
-After that deadline, a 10% penalty plus $10 cost is automatically added — there are no exceptions or waivers for first-time late payments.
+The first installment of your 2026–2027 Alameda County property tax bill is due November 1, 2026 and becomes delinquent at 5:00 PM on December 10, 2026.
+A 10% penalty is automatically added after that deadline — no exceptions.
+The assessment appeal window is open July 2 – September 15, 2026.

 Important USPS change (effective December 24, 2025): The postmark date is now the date processed by automated equipment — not the date picked up from your mailbox.
-The safest option is to pay online at no cost.
+Pay online to be safe.

 Pay Online at Alameda County Tax Portal →